Amazon VPC: Designing Isolated Network Architectures on AWS

 --filters "Name=vpc-id,Values=vpc-xxxxx"

-# View Security Group rules
+View rules for a specific Security Group

 aws ec2 describe-security-group-rules \